wu-2018/Collections/extractCellRangerSummary/README.md

 #

 ***
-*Until this script has been finished, I found a `metrics_summary.csv` locates under the same folder with `web_summary.html`, so actually there's no need to extract information from the html.*
+*Until this script has been finished, I found a `metrics_summary.csv` locating under the same folder with `web_summary.html`, so actually there's no need to extract information from the html.*

-*Admittedly I've took a detour.
+*Admittedly I've taken a detour.
 But anyway, this script can equally work and I've trained my python crawler skills again.*

 ***